Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Williams finished with 54 rushing yards in his one career matchup against the Chargers, 1.5 fewer yards than his over/under in Sunday's game.
+- Williams' 54 rushing yards in his lone career matchup against the Chargers are 0.5 more yards than his over/under in Sunday's game.

-- Williams ran for a touchdown in that matchup against the Chargers.
+- Williams ran for a touchdown in that contest against the Chargers.

-- Allowing 140.3 rushing yards per game, the Chargers have the 29th-ranked run defense in the NFL.
+- The Chargers have the NFL's 29th-ranked defense against the run, allowing 140.3 yards per game.

-- This year the Chargers have given up 21 rushing TDs.
-They are ranked 30th in the league in that category.
+- Williams and the Broncos will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (21).

 Recent Performances